-YOUR SMI RESPONSES INDICATE THAT you have been noticing that many of your automatic behaviors are not very environmentally friendly, or perhaps have some kind of negative social impact.
+You realize that values like growth and progress may be linked to an assumption of unlimited resources, which may not be realistic.
+You have been noticing that many of your automatic behaviors are actually not very environmentally friendly, or perhaps have some kind of negative social impact.